Obj. ID: 21702

 Hebrew Illuminated Manuscripts Biblioteca Casanatense Gaster I Type Esther Scroll, Venice (?), Second half of the 17th century

-The scroll represents the type called Gaster I (for the explanation of the name see "Additional Remarks") that are lavishly decorated megillot produced in a mixed technique in which decorative border is printed as copper engraving and colored by hand whereas the Hebrew text of the Book of Esther is penned by a scribe.
-The opening section is precisely filled with a rich decoration formed of tendrils, flowers, and animals that surround the cartouche.
+This scroll represents the type called Gaster I (for explanation, see "Additional Remarks"), lavishly decorated megillot produced in a mixture of print and manuscript techniques: the decorative border is printed as a copper engraving and colored by hand, while the Hebrew text of the Book of Esther is penned by a scribe.
+The opening section is filled with a rich, precisely rendered, decoration of tendrils, flowers, and animals that surround a cartouche.
 The upper and lower margins are adorned with repeating endless knot motifs alternating with 20 cartouches enclosing one up to three scenes that chronicle the narrative of the Book of Esther.
 In this scroll, the background behind the endless knot motifs and cartouches in both margins is painted blue; on the subsequent sheets, different hues of blue color are used (in some places it is very faded).
 The ten text panels, in which nineteen text columns are included, are interspersed by stylized floral decoration.
 The same scheme repeats on all three membranes forming each scroll from this group.
 The pattern ends with a symmetrical decoration composed of large flowers and foliate ornaments surrounding a cartouche.
 Many decorative elements are common with the scrolls of Klagsbald Type (see ID 31).
 The cartouche in the opening decoration of the scroll from the Casanatense Library collection is filled with a seal that appears again on the opening section of the manuscript, outside decoration's outline.
 The right edge of the first membrane is trimmed into a funnel shape.

 The scroll is mounted on the rod with ivory finials; its upper part is curved.